Small and hilly region on Italy's Adriatic coast

 The region of Le Marche, which is often translated into English as 'the Marches,' is among the Italian regions least visited by foreign tourists, although there are times when it is hailed as the new Tuscany or the new Umbria (often by those with villas to let in the area).
 It is a green and hilly corner of Italy, with medieval hilltowns and villages to be discovered, and the hills rising to harsher mountains inland.
 The coastline is more developed for tourism; a southern continuation of the Adriatic Riviera.
 Rimini and the beach towns of Emilia-Romagna are just to the north; Le Marche has its own string of small seaside resorts, including pleasant and historic Pesaro.

 The region's capital and largest town is Ancona, also an important port.
-Le Marche is made up of five regions: Ancona, Pesaro e Urbino, Ascoli Piceno, Fermo and Macerata.
+Administratively Le Marche is divided into five provinces: Ancona, Pesaro e Urbino, Ascoli Piceno, Fermo and Macerata.
 There are no big cities in the region, and none of Italy's major tourist honeypot destinations.

 Le Marche travel